peaoat/scripts/README.md

 ##### CheckAcc.js
 > (for Volusion stores) Replaces #user_icon with a different image if the user is logged in

+#### disableOOS.js
+> (for Volusion stores) Makes the table holding "add to cart" and similar information invisible when an item is out of stock.

 ##### mobile_img.js
 > (for Volusion stores) Whenever the window size changes, check the width.
 If the width is under or over a particular breakpoint, change the logo img's src to match.